edoswaldgo/edoswaldgo.github.io/_posts/2020-08-17-replicating-lightroom-mobile-using-rawtherapee.md

 ## Introduction

-Few years have passed, I want to know the improvements in [Raw Therapee][rawtherapee] and see if I should now edit using my desktop computer.
+Few years have passed, I want to know the improvements in [RawTherapee][rawtherapee] and see if I should now edit using my desktop computer.

 Well, there's great news!
 The problem about the default washed out images I mentioned in my [old post][lr-workflow-post] has already been updated in versions 5.4 and above.

-**Note:** Verion 5.4 has been released last 20-March 2018.
+**Note:** Version 5.4 has been released last 20-March 2018.
 I am so late! (-_-) {: .notice}

 Based on its documentation [here][rawtherapee-defaults], the software now uses the "Auto-Matched Curve" profile instead of "Neutral" for raw files.
 The initial state of the imported image will look like your SOOC (_"Straight Out of Camera"_) JPEG.

 <figure>
   <img src="/assets/img/blog/photography/raw-therapee/coffee-watch-raw-therapee-default.jpg"
-       alt="Image exported using Raw therapee default">
+       alt="Image exported using RawTherapee default">
-  <figcaption>Default JPEG output of Raw Therapee</figcaption>
+  <figcaption>Default JPEG output of RawTherapee</figcaption>
 </figure>

-The output of the default profile of Raw Therapee looks nice.
+The output of the default profile of RawTherapee looks nice.
 But, how does it compare to the output of my camera and the default of [Adobe Lightroom][lightroom]?

 ## Comparison - Defaults

-The default output of Raw Therapee does not fully mimic the SOOC shot.
+The default output of RawTherapee does not fully mimic the SOOC shot.
 It looks brighter with green tint.
 Skin tone is on the yellowish side and the browns look more orangy.
 I also noticed that the image is smoother which have less details but with less noise.

 On the other hand, Lightroom's output is more similar to the SOOC image.
 It is just a bit brighter and saturated.
 Skin tone looks more natural with a bit of magenta tint.
 It also looks grainier which is likely due to a brighter image.